 Dymatize Elite Fusion 7 supplement review

-Elite Fusion 7 is one of the protein supplements of the well-known brand Dymatize, responsible for the already analyzed, Elite Whey.
+Elite Fusion 7 is one of the protein supplements from the well-known brand Dymatize, responsible for the already analyzed, Elite Whey.

-While Elite Whey is a supplement exclusively of whey protein, Elite Fusion 7 is a mixture of several protein sources, and as such, it presents itself as a gradual absorption protein.
+While Elite Whey is a supplement exclusively from whey protein, Elite Fusion 7 is a mixture of several protein sources, and as such, it is presented as a gradually absorbed protein.

-It is a supplement very similar to Syntha-6 BSN, with the same target audience, but (lightly) best.
+It is a supplement very similar to Syntha-6 from BSN, with the same target audience, but (lightly) better.

 Let's start by analyzing the ingredients used in this formula, which are not few.